piyushrs/Wallpaper-App/README.md

 ## Note
 - This script is currently designed for Windows and uses the `ctypes` library to set the wallpaper.
 Modify the `SystemParametersInfoW` call for other operating systems.
-- The script assumes the presence of a `wallpaper.png` file in the working directory.